Shiatsu - Acupressure - Massage - Reiki

 Unfortunately, fundamentally flawed studies like this are all too common.

 The NCCAOM has started working more closely with the NCCAM, and I hope to see more and better research forthcoming.
-Meanwhile, it seems safe to conclude that ABT is an extremely safe treatment that seems to clearly have, at a bare minimum, positive non-specific effects in relieving stress and chronic muscle tension, and that there is significant evidence of more specific benefits.
+Meanwhile, it seems safe to conclude that ABT is a safe treatment that has, at a bare minimum, positive non-specific effects in relieving stress and chronic muscle tension, and that there is significant evidence of more specific benefits.

 When evaluating the research into complementary medicine in general, I recommend considering this article by Ted Kaptchuk.
 (I also recommend his book The Web That Has No Weaver for those who would like to learn more about Chinese medicine.)